agileinsider/redis-commander/README.md

-  --redis-label                        The label to display for the connection. [string] --sentinel-port                      The port to find redis sentinel on.      [string] --sentinel-host                      The host to find redis sentinel on.      [string] --http-auth-username, --http-u       The http authorisation username.         [string] --http-auth-password, --http-p       The http authorisation password.         [string] --http-auth-password-hash, --http-h  The http authorisation password hash.    [string]
+  --redis-label                        The label to display for the connection. [string] --sentinel-port                      The port to find redis sentinel on.      [string] --sentinel-host                      The host to find redis sentinel on.      [string] --sentinel-master-name               The host to find redis sentinel on.      [string]  [default: "mymaster"] --http-auth-username, --http-u       The http authorisation username.         [string] --http-auth-password, --http-p       The http authorisation password.         [string] --http-auth-password-hash, --http-h  The http authorisation password hash.    [string]